spatie/period/README.md

 Periods are always immutable, there's never the worry about your input dates being changed.

-This package is still a work in progress.

 ## Support us

 [<img src="https://github-ads.s3.eu-central-1.amazonaws.com/period.jpg?t=1" width="419px" />](https://spatie.be/github-ad-click/period)